phoenix-rtos/phoenix-rtos-doc/quickstart/armv7a9-zynq7000-devboard.md

 # Running system on `armv7a9-zynq7000` (Xilinx Zynq-7000) on development board

-These instructions describe how to run Phoenix-RTOS system image for `armv7a9-zynq7000` target architecture using an evaluation board.
+These instructions describe how to run the Phoenix-RTOS system image for `armv7a9-zynq7000` target architecture using an evaluation board.
 Note that, the build artifacts, including the system image, should be first provided in the `_boot` directory.
 If you haven't run the `build.sh` script yet, follow the pre-build steps [here](armv7a9-zynq7000.md) and next run it for `armv7a9-zynq7000` target.

 ## Preparing the board

-- Firstly, you should copy the disk image `phoenix-armv7a9-zynq7000.disk` from the `_boot` directory to SD card and rename it to `BOOT.bin`.
+- Firstly, you should copy the disk image `phoenix-armv7a9-zynq7000.disk` from the `_boot` directory to the SD card and rename it to `BOOT.bin`.

 - Then, insert the SD card into the board.